raphaelmansuy/digital_palace/01-articles/dessign_patterns_for_llm_applications/README.md

 This may involve breaking the data into chunks and passing them through an embedding model to store them in a vector database.

 In the prompt construction/retrieval stage, prompts are constructed based on user queries and contextual data.
-Frameworks like LangChan an LlamaIndxare are tools that abstract away the details of prompt chaining and retrieval
+Frameworks like LangChain an LlamaIndxare are tools that abstract away the details of prompt chaining and retrieval

 Finally, in the prompt execution/inference stage, the constructed prompts are submitted to pre-trained language models for inference.
 Various proprietary and open-source models like OpenAI API (GPT-4) and gpt-3.5-turbo are options in this stage.